 What does the equipment look like?

-In this procedure, x-ray equipment, a catheter and microspheres, or tiny glass beads filled with the radioisotope yttrium-90 are used.
+X-ray equipment, a catheter and microspheres, or tiny glass beads filled with the radioisotope yttrium-90 are used in this procedure.

 Radioembolization procedures are typically performed using x-ray guidance.

 The equipment typically used for this examination consists of a radiographic table, one or two x-ray tubes and a television-like monitor that is located in the examining room.
 Fluoroscopy, which converts x-rays into video images, is used to watch and guide progress of the procedure.
 The video is produced by the x-ray machine and a detector that is suspended over a table on which the patient lies.

 A catheter is a long, thin plastic tube that is considerably smaller than a "pencil lead", or approximately 1/8 inch in diameter.